Reverse Mortgage Frequently Asked Questions

 The short answer is, it depends.
 There are several variables that determine just how much of the home value you’ll be able to access.
 For instance, the borrowing limit (known as the “principal limit”) can depend on factors such as your age, home value as determined by an appraisal, the amount of outstanding loans against your house, and current interest rate.
 To get a better idea of how much cash you could receive, check out our Free Quote Calculator for a customized estimate.

 Yes.
 If there’s an existing mortgage on your home, the proceeds from the reverse mortgage are first used to pay off that loan—and since no monthly mortgage payments are required, you can eliminate that monthly mortgage expense and keep more cash to use as you see fit.
+You’ll have to continue to keep current with property taxes, insurance, and maintenance.

 Like traditional “forward” mortgages, your interest rate determines the amount of interest you’ll pay on your loan.
 And when it comes to reverse mortgage, there are two rate-type products: Fixed rate and adjustable-rate (ARMs).
 With a fixed-rate reverse mortgage, the interest rate remains the same for the life of the loan, but requires a single lump-sum disbursement at the time of closing.
 With an ARM product, payment can be received via single lump-sum disbursement, line of credit, term, or tenure options.
 The annual adjustable rate comes with a periodical change of up to 2% with a lifetime cap rate of 5% over the start rate.
 Generally, these interest rates are slightly lower than those of fixed-rate mortgages, but offer greater flexibility with multiple payment options.
 For up-to-the-minute rates, and to see what you can qualify for at any given time, check out our Free Quote Calculator.